hegde-atri/old-hegdeatri-dot-com/src/content/posts/first-post/index.md

 ## Conclusion

 1 month later, and here we are!
 I think the website looks beautiful, although I wouldn't recommend turning on light mode 😅.
 There are still a few features missing, like search and the projects page.
+There are a few easter eggs such as being able to activate the hidden light mode 😲, try and find them!

 Overall I think Astro is a really cool framework and I'll definitely be using it for upcoming projects.